The Biggest Distraction Is You

 Here’s the thing nobody tells you about protecting your creative time: it’s not really about time.

 It’s about what you believe your music deserves.
-When you act in service of your music and the things that matter in your life, something changes.
-Not just in your output, but in how you show up for everything else too.
-The people around you start to feel it, and the work starts to reflect it.
+When you act in service of your music and what matters in your life, something changes.
+Not just in your output, but in how you show up for everything else.
+The people around you start to feel it, and the work reflects it.

 Distractions don’t disappear.
 The noise doesn’t go away.
 Life keeps showing up whether you’re ready or not.
-But when you’ve made the decision… really made it… that this is something important, valuable, and worth protecting, you stop negotiating with everything that tries to pull you away from it.
+But when you’ve really made the decision that this is important, valuable, and worth protecting, you stop negotiating with everything that tries to pull you away.

 And when you can do that, you stop being the biggest distraction in your own life and the music you were meant to make. –

-"The scroll, notifications, the constant low-level noise of everyone else’s life… it’s comfortable in a way a half-finished track isn’t.
+"All the scrolling, notifications, constant updates from everyone else’s life… it’s easy in a way a half-finished track never is.
 It asks nothing of you.
-A session does."
+Music does."